Overview

 Graduates are prepared to be professional nurses who will practice in a variety of health-care settings.
 Central to our mission is the preparation of nurses who will work to enhance the quality of health of individuals, families, communities and society.

-McMaster Mohawk Conestoga B.Sc.N.
+McMaster Mohawk B.Sc.N.
 Program

 The School of Nursing provides high-quality, innovative nursing education in a unique educational setting.
 Our programs promote nursing as a caring, client-centred, scientifically-based profession.
 Our goal is to prepare you for practice in a wide variety of health care settings through curricula that are responsive to real world needs.
 Our Bachelor of Science in Nursing (B.Sc.N.)
-Program is delivered in partnership with Mohawk College and Conestoga College.
+Program is delivered in partnership with Mohawk College.

 The School of Nursing pioneered problem-based learning (PBL) in nursing education and we continue to believe that this approach best prepares our students for the roles that they will hold after graduation.
 PBL involves small and large group, self-directed learning that emphasizes interpersonal skills, independent learning, and leadership qualities.
 Learning is a process of inquiry, a skill to develop as a life-long activity in an environment conducive to openness and sharing between Faculty and students.
 Self-directed learning promotes the development of critical thinking abilities and self-evaluation skills.
 Students apply concepts from nursing and related disciplines to their experiences in classroom, simulation, and clinical settings.